ZIfeanyi/PYDER/Note about PYDER.md

-This is Virtual Assistant iI have created: Some Features don't work- Google search and Youtube will be dealt with.
+This is Virtual Assistant I have created: Some Features don't work

+Egg Catcher will be updated soon:

+Google search and Youtube will be dealt with.

 Email me at ifeanyio569@gmail.com if you have any issues.